cerner/terra-clinical/packages/terra-clinical-result/docs/ClinicalResultBloodPressure.md

 # Terra Clinical Result Blood Pressure

-The Clinical Result is a starndardized view for single result values added to a Patient's Medical Chart.
+The Clinical Result is a standardized view for single result values added to a Patient's Medical Chart.
 This is specifically for Blood Pressure Vital Sign results.

 ## Getting Started